About the Prints:

 Placing an Order:

-Make note of the Gallery Name and the Title of the image(s) you wish to purchase.
+Make note of the Gallery Exhibit name and the Title of the image(s) you wish to purchase.
 Determine the approximate size desired for each print, in inches, then contact the artist directly to discuss the order details (contact information is provided below).